rapidsai/spark-examples/docs/supported_xgboost_parameters.md

 Supported XGBoost Parameters
 ============================

-This is a decription of all the parameters available when you are running examples in this repo:
+This is a description of all the parameters available when you are running examples in this repo:

 1. All [xgboost parameters](https://xgboost.readthedocs.io/en/latest/parameter.html) are supported.
-2. `-format=[csv|parquet]`: The format of the data for training/transforming, now supports 'csv' and 'parquet' only. *Required*.
+2. `-format=[csv|parquet|orc]`: The format of the data for training/transforming, now supports 'csv', 'parquet' and 'orc'. *Required*.
 3. `-mode=[all|train|transform]`.
 To control the behavior of the sample app, default is 'all' if not specified.
    * all: Do both training and transforming, will save model to 'modelPath' if specified
    * train: Do training only, will save model to 'modelPath' if specified.